 - Check for reckless lending arrangements issued by credit providers,

-- Place over-indebted clients under debt review,
+- Place over-indebted clients under debt counselling,

 - Develop a debt restructuring plan so the client can become debt free after a certain period of time.